Livable Oak Hill A Vision to Reconnect the Oak Hill Community

 We need YOUR HELP to tell TxDOT and our elected officials that you support a “Livable Oak Hill.”
 This concept would improve traffic flows and reduce congestion at the Y while preserving Williamson Creek, heritage trees, and historic resources, and Barton Springs.
 While we are pleased that tolls have been removed from the project, this completely changes TxDOT’s “Purpose and Need” by not requiring the same number of free lanes as tolls lanes.

-1. Email CAMPO
+1. Email City Council

 Tell them you support Save Oak Hill’s “Livable Oak Hill” plan.
 TxDOT’s plan is too expensive and destructive.